Have you ever seen a place and thought 'this is where I want to stay for the rest of my life'? Well, this place isn't it for me.

 "I do when she hurts you."

-He doesn’t reply, making me think he fell asleep.
-“It scares me,” he whispers, turning around to face me.
+He doesn't reply, making me think he has fallen asleep, but he soon speaks again.
+"It scares me," he whispers, turning around to face me.

 He settles into the pillow.
-“You’re hair smells funny,” he giggles.
+"Your hair smells funny," he giggles.

 "No!" he protests, just like any seven year old boy would.
 "I don't need one."